isabelroses/dotfiles/.github/README.md

 - `nix run nix-darwin -- switch --flake ~/.config/flake#<host>`
 - Then good news you can use the `rebuild` alias that exists for the future

+#### Small bits

+- Anything starting with `garden` is likely a part of my internal module.
+So keep that in mind when reading the code.

 ### Additional notes

 #### Resources